International lenders say questions remain over Greek reform progress

-The European Commission, the European Central Bank and the International Monetary Fund - a group known as the troika - said discussions with Athens would continue.
+The European Commission, the European Central Bank and the International Monetary Fund - a group know as the troika - said discussions with Athens would continue.

 "Good progress has been made, but a few issues remain outstanding.
 The discussions will continue from respective headquarters," a joint statement said.